-However, there is a gap between what should be and what is, between decisions made in a theoretical marketplace that seeks to optimize a rational outcome and decisions made by human beings—with all their fear, greed, vulnerabilities, egos, and weaknesses.
+However, there is a gap between what should be and what is, concerning decisions made in a theoretical marketplace that seek to optimize a rational outcome and decisions made by human beings—with all their fear, greed, vulnerabilities, egos, and weaknesses.

-Out of this gap was born a body of research on “behavioral finance” by psychologists Amos Tversky and Daniel Kahneman, who studied the effects of human biases and emotions on market participants.
-Mr. Kahneman won the Nobel Prize for this work in 2002; Mr. Tversky passed away in 1996.
+Out of this gap was born a body of research on behavioral finance by psychologists Amos Tversky and Daniel Kahneman who won the Nobel Prize in 2002 for the study of the effects of human biases and emotions on market participants.1

 The irrational investor

 The emotions that may lead human beings to believe they can outperform the market are the same emotions that may also unconsciously lead them to make poor investment decisions.
-Let’s consider the example of two hypothetical experienced investors who managed their own investments.
+Consider the example of hypothetical experienced investors James and Marilyn Larson, who managed their own investments.
 They thought they were doing quite well, until a closer look at the performance of the mutual funds they’d invested in showed that the returns they had earned were less than the funds’ actual returns.
 This situation is not unusual.